kyma-project/kyma/docs/helm-broker/03-07-addons-docs.md

   Provide your own documentation
   </summary>

 Store documentation for each object in the `docs/{object_name}` directory.
-In the `docs.yaml` file, set the **docs.template.sources.url** parameter to the `{{ .Values.addonsRepositoryURL }}` variable which points to your addon compressed to a `.tgz` file.
+In the `docs.yaml` file, set the **url** parameter to the `{{ .Values.addonsRepositoryURL }}` variable which points to your addon compressed to a `.tgz` file.
 During the provisioning process, the Helm Broker pushes this variable into the chart.
 The **filter** parameter in the ClusterDocsTopic or DocsTopic definition must point to the path where the object's documentation is stored, for example `docs/{object_name}` directory.

   </details>
   <details>